SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 Finance professionals have seen this problem before.
 It is why we reconcile accounts, separate preparers from reviewers, document assumptions, investigate exceptions, and require approval before consequential actions.

 We tend to discuss AI mistakes as prompting problems.
 Many of them are really management and control problems.
+Four habits make the difference.

-#### Give It the Assignment Behind the Assignment
+#### 1. Start With Why, Not Just What

 "Analyze this workbook" is a task, but it is not much of an assignment.